Thomas Scott-Ellis, 8th Baron Howard de Walden: Collecting and interests

-Lord Howard de Walden took a lease on Audley End House, Essex which had once belonged to his ancestors, in 1904 but reportedly never felt settled there.
-The artist Auguste Rodin created a bust of Lord Howard de Walden in 1906 which is held in the collection kept at the Rodin Museum in Philadelphia.
+Howard de Walden took a lease on Audley End House, Essex which had once belonged to his ancestors, in 1904 but reportedly never felt settled there.
+The artist Auguste Rodin created a bust of him in 1906 which is held in the collection kept at the Rodin Museum in Philadelphia.
 He purchased 'Croesnewydd hall' near Wrexham in 1929 which had been the home of his ancestors; that in between leasing Chirk Castle, Denbighshire from 1911 in preparation for his marriage, which became his main residence after World War I until 1946; and where he learned the Welsh language, he also spent time at 'Plas Llanina', Ceredigion.

 The Barony also inherited Dean Castle in Kilmarnock via inheritance from his grandmother, the 6th Baron's wife, 'Lady Lucy Cavendish-Scott-Bentinck'.

 A great sportsman, he was back up for the British fencing team at the 'Intercalated games' at Athens, 1906.
-He was a member of a Jockey club between 1905-1924, and had passions for horse-racing and sailing.
+He was a member of a Jockey club between 1905–1924, and had passions for horse-racing and sailing.
 He interested in powerboats, and was crew member of the Dylan he participated in the first and only motor boat competitions at the Olympics of 1908 in London.
 His steam yacht, Branwen, 135 ft length overall, launched 28 October 1905 was the first vessel built at the John I. Thornycroft & Company's Woolston yard.

 In 1914, he provided financial support for the creation of Crab Tree Club in London and also in that year he was one of the people "blessed" in Wyndham Lewis's Blast Magazine.

 Scott-Ellis had been awarded the a degree of LL.D. honoris causa by the University of Wales, he was President of the National Museum of Wales also a governor in the National Library of Wales.
+In addition, he was chairman of the British Empire Academy.

 He had also been made a trustee of the Tate Gallery in 1938 and served as president of the Campaign for the Protection of Rural Wales from 1931 to 1945.
 In 1934, he served as treasurer of the Royal Salop Infirmary in Shrewsbury.

-Lord Howard de Walden became a keen heraldist and genealogist, as well as amassing one of the most extensive collections of British armour, most of which is now on display at Dean Castle, Kilmarnock.
+Howard de Walden became a keen heraldist and genealogist, as well as amassing one of the most extensive collections of British armour, most of which is now on display at Dean Castle, Kilmarnock.

-Augustus John, in his memoirs, recalls visiting de Walden at Chirk Castle and being "greatly impressed to find our host one morning, clad, cap-à-pie, in a suit of ancient armor and reading his newspaper."
+Augustus John, in his memoirs, recalls visiting de Walden at Chirk Castle and being "greatly impressed to find our host one morning, clad, cap-à-pie, in a suit of ancient armour and reading his newspaper."

-Lord Howard de Walden was also an author, who produced several plays under the pseudonym of T. E. Ellis.
-His passion was to do with literature from the medieval period, especially Welsh literature.
-He participated in writing in the National Eisteddfod of Wales, in particular to do with the fables of the Mabinogion.
+Howard de Walden was also an author, who produced several operas under the pseudonym of T. E. Ellis.
+Ellis approached composer Joseph Holbrooke with his "Dylan - Son of the Wave". his resulted in the composition of the opera "Dylan", first performed at the Theatre Royal, Drury Lane, London, conducted by Artur Nikisch, on 4 July 1914.
+The staging included another technological wonder: